Strilanc/LinqToCollections/ReadMe.txt

 - Line savings.
 A custom class takes a dozen lines instead of one.
 - (This does come at the cost of some performance, due to the added indirection of the lambda.)
 Followup: why is SubList implemented with a custom class?
-- Prevents quadratic behavior from repeated application.
+- Prevents quadratic behavior from repeated application (due to increasing indirection).
 - Iteratively applying SubList/Take/Skip is an expected use case (eg. a parser keeps removing the parsed prefix of data).
+ ~ There is a similar optimization in AsIList to keep bouncing between IRist<T> and IList<T> from adding indirection.